KUSA (TV): Programming

 Beginning with the 2024–25 NBA season and the 2024–25 NHL season, sister station KTVD-TV reached an agreement with Altitude Sports and Entertainment to simulcast 20 Denver Nuggets games and 20 Colorado Avalanche games.
 Ten games will also be simulcast on KUSA.
-This will be in addition to any games selected for broadcast on Tuesday nights when NBC's NBA contract begins in the 2025–26 season.
+This will be in addition to any games selected for broadcast on Tuesday and Sunday nights when NBC's NBA contract begins in the 2025–26 season.
 KTVD would later agree to simulcast ten Colorado Rockies games produced by MLB Local Media in the 2025 MLB season, with five of those scheduled for simulcast on KUSA.

 News operation

 News logo for KUSA from 1996 to 2020.

 Current News logo for KUSA used since 2020.

-KUSA presently broadcasts a total of 45 hours of locally produced newscasts each week (with 6 3/5 hours on weekdays, 4 0/0 hours on Saturdays and four hours on Sundays); this does not account for newscasts aired on KTVD (Combined however, 9 News broadcasts 55 1/2 hours of local news, and has the second highest local newscast output in the state of Colorado behind Nexstar's KDVR and KWGN combined).
+KUSA presently broadcasts a total of 41 hours of locally produced newscasts each week (with 6 3/5 hours each weekday and four hours each on Saturdays and Sundays); this does not account for newscasts aired on KTVD (combined, however, 9 News broadcasts 55 1/2 hours of local news, and has the second highest local newscast output in the state of Colorado behind Nexstar's KDVR and KWGN combined).
 The station also provides daily weather forecasts for the formerly co-owned Fort Collins Coloradoan newspaper.
 Until November 2016, KUSA provided local weather updates for six radio stations owned by Entercom: KQMT (99.5 FM), KALC (105.9 FM), K276FK (103.1 FM), KQKS (107.5 FM), KKSE (950 AM) and KEZW (1430 AM); this partnership began on January 1, 2008, after the station's agreement to provide forecasts for KOA (850 AM) radio ended.
 Weather segments during the station's newscasts are typically presented in the "9 Back Yard", a courtyard outside the Speer Boulevard studios that features a chroma key wall and robotic camera (local weather inserts for The Today Show and updates for 9NEWS Now are done from a chroma key wall inside the weather center).

 In addition to its main studios in downtown Denver, KUSA operates a "Northern Newsroom" that based out of the Coloradoan offices in Fort Collins; the bureau employs a rotating staff of reporters and photojournalists out of Denver.
 The station also operates a "Mountain Newsroom" based in Silverthorne.
 The station's weather radar is presented on-air as "HD-Doppler 9", a DWSR-10001C radar model supplied by Enterprise Electronics Corporation that is located near Elizabeth and operates at a radiated power of 1 million watts.
 KUSA brands its websites and sister television properties under the "9NEWS Networks" banner (described by KUSA as its three websites: 9News.com, m.9News.com and HighSchoolSports.net; KTVD (channel 20) and its website; the 9NEWS Now digital subchannel; Metromix; Telemundo owned-and-operated station KDEN-TV (channel 25, whose Spanish-language newscasts are produced by KUSA through a news share agreement) and the "9NEWS Weather Call" weather alert service).